chironb/ChiCLI/README.md

 - Commodore 2031 via a Batteries Included IEEE-488 BusCard

 Latest News:
+- Copy now works with paths.
+You can now do things like copy * //allfiles/ or copy //somefile //somedir/newfilename!
+You must end folder with a slash / as it doesn't yet automatically figure out if you mean copy the file to this filename, or copy this file to this folder name using the original implied filename.
+- The most common alias are built into the system, so they don't take up alias slots.
+However, there's only 8 now, at least until I squeeze out some more ram.
+- The list command takes up one less screenline when displaying.
 - Tab completion now works when the previous separator is '/' and not just a ' ' space.
 This means you can type ./somefile and hit tab, and it will complete it something like ./somefilename, which is pretty cool!
 It also works like this: copy somefile /somed and it would complete it to copy /somedir allowing you to then finish typing copy /somedir/somefile which is also pretty cool!
 - Added ability to launch in -skiptitle or -st mode, which skips the hardware screen gets you to the prompt faster.
 This is also created for external programs that are launched from it and then re-load and re-run it, created a more seamless experience.
+There are two sample files to test this with: echoarg and lorem.
+Echoarg just prints whatever you arguments you send it.
+Lorem just prints out the lorum ipsum text.
+They both call ChiCLI -sf when they finished so it doesn't appear like you've left the system.
 - Added ability to write current config to the EEPROM of the UIEC
 - FIXED: When copying files, if there’s an error, it borks the whole system.
 - FIXED: Pressing RUN/STOP on the bottom line screws the cursor up.